Strategies for Boosting Your Digital Marketing Campaigns

 Duolingo’s social media strategy (and the social media manager behind it, Zaharia Parvez) has received a lot of appreciation and attention from marketers because the app grew from 50k to 11 million followers, and here’s what makes the owl stand out:

-• It uses an unhinged, quirky approach when it comes to social media to relate to its audience.
+• It uses an unhinged, quirky social media approach to relate to its audience.

-• It leverages trending faces and topics to stand out (e.g., its partnership with Dua Lipa or advertising on the Super Bowl).
+• It leverages trending faces and topics to stand out (e.g., its partnership with Dua Lipa or its Super Bowl advertising).

-• It uses a platform-native language (aka, it uses fun and quirky tones on its social media apps and uses a helpful and easy-to-understand language on its website).
-It also creates exclusive content for each social media app instead of repurposing the content.
+• It uses a platform-native language (aka fun, quirky tones on its social media apps and a helpful, easy-to-understand tone on its website).
+It also creates exclusive content for each social media app rather than repurposing it.

 • It focuses on user engagement (such as replying through comments) just as much as on the content it produces.